 Sewn shells hang from the apex of the bamboo tetrahedron suspended above poisonous blue green algae.

-This sculpture plays with myth, and tensions between the desire to encounter romanticised ideals of British indigineity, the desire to experience the benefits of nature, and the structures that mediate, exclude, and prohibit these encounters.
-I wanted this work to channel new notions of ownership, property, and patronage, while challenging traditional conventions of these notions.
+Myth.
+And tensions between the desire to encounter romanticised ideals of British indigineity, the desire to experience the benefits of nature, and the structures that mediate, exclude, and prohibit these encounters.
+New notions of ownership, property, and patronage, challenging traditional conventions of these notions.